Feeding your baby isn’t always as straightforward as you’d like. Read on

 How can I avoid sore nipples?

 Always wait until your baby’s mouth is wide open before latching on for a breastfeed.
-At the end of the feed, try this simple trick: gently place one or two fingers in the corner of his mouth before withdrawing to ‘break the seal’.
+At the end of the feed, try this simple trick: gently place one or two fingers in the corner of their mouth before withdrawing to ‘break the seal’.
 Nipples heal more quickly when exposed to the air, so if they’re sore, go bra-less at home and change wet breast pads frequently.

 Why have I got swollen, tender breasts?